dex4er/js-sliding-window-rate-limiter/README.md

 ## Requirements

-This module requires ES6 with Node >= 10.
+This module requires ES6 with Node >= 16.

-Redis >= 3.2.0 is required for Redis backend.
+Redis >= 3.2.0 is required for the Redis backend.

 ## Installation